Clean up the file server. Consolidate data and access rights

 And even worse: the mountain of data is not only tending to become less valuable because data is less available.
 The data chaos also confuses the employees at work and costs up to 60 minutes of working time every day.
 So useless data not only loses its value, it becomes annoying data spam and needs to be sorted out.

-It follows from this: If you don't act now, you lose!
+If you don't act now, you lose!

 Obsolete Data Report for the analysis of mostly obsolete data structures